 Stakes and twine

-If you don’t have any wooden stakes laying around, just about anything will work.
+If you don’t have any wooden stakes lying around, just about anything will work.
 You just need something that you can put in the ground and wrap the twine around.

-Marking paint can also be used to mark the location of edges and other landmarks such as a fire-pit or grill.
-Marking paint will remain for a few weeks and allows you to easily see your layout.
+You can also use marking paint to mark the location of edges and other landmarks such as a fire-pit or grill.
+Marking paint will remain for a few weeks and allows you to see your layout easily.

-Laying out curves for the edge of a patio or pathway is a little different than laying out a straight edge.
-For simple curves marking paint can be used without a hose to mark the edge of a patio or path.
+Laying out curves for the edge of a patio or pathway is slightly different from laying out a straight edge.
+For simple curves, marking paint can be used without a hose to mark a patio or path’s edge.

-Once you have completed this process and are happy with the size, location and layout of your patio.
-STOP.
+Once you have completed this process and are happy with your patio’s size, location, and layout, STOP.
 Don’t do anything else until you complete this next crucial step.

 Pick up the phone and call your local municipality and ask how you go about getting utilities located.
-It is very important that you do this for several reasons.
+You must do this for several reasons.

 - 1) It is a safety issue.
 Before you go sinking a shovel or post hole digger into the dirt, you sure do want to know where those underground electrical lines are buried.
 This one really shouldn’t take a lot of explanation.

 - 2) It can lead to very costly mistakes.
 If you have a septic system with finger drains or anything like it, you’ll want to make sure you aren’t breaking it apart.
 These can be very expensive to repair/replace.
-If you do damage to any public utility and you didn’t have location services come out and mark your property, you can also be held liable for the cost to repair the public utility.
+Suppose you damage any public utility and you didn’t have location services come out and mark your property.
+In that case, you can also be held liable for the cost to repair the public utility.
 Don’t get in too big of a hurry and make this mistake!